Contents

 Mr. John Phillip Deane - Established concerts, balls and theatrical

-representations with his family at the Argyle Rooms around 1832
+representations with his family at the Argyll Rooms around 1832

 Colonel Geils - Racehorse importer